casangi/casagui/docs/source/design/boundary.rst

 various elements of the display.
 The parameters and processing results are transferred from Python to a web browser for display.
 As a result, they are serializable.

-Events from the GUI connect to the processing layer via call-back methods encapsulated within :xref:`gclean.`, a backend application that runs the building blocks of image reconstruction and maintains iteration control state.
+Events from the GUI connect to the processing layer via call-back methods encapsulated within :xref:`gclean`, a backend application that runs the building blocks of image reconstruction and maintains iteration control state.
 This allows for independent testing of the process that supports the GUI.
 For this first version of interactive clean, we will consider :xref:`gclean` to be part of the